-The purpose of this information is to inform you of ways that you can direct your medical care and treatment in the event that you are unable to communicate for yourself.
-These pages cover:
+The purpose of this brochure is to inform you of ways that you can direct your medical care and treatment in the event that you are unable to communicate for yourself.
+This brochure covers:

-- What is an advance directive? - Are advance directives required? - What happens if you do not have an advance directive? - What are the different types of advance directives?
+- What is an advance directive? - Are advance directives required? - What happens if you do not have an advance directive? - · What are the different types of advance directives?